WFS Annual Weekend Conference 2020

-We cordially invite all sisters in recovery to join us for a joyful weekend exploring the WFS New Life Program as we celebrate this year's theme: Hello Happiness!
-We are excited to continue to increase the value to our guests with multiple keynote speakers, more pre-conference activities, a new Saturday night dinner party, and even some fun surprises that are sure to delight.
-You won't want to miss it as 4C women from around the globe gather for this unforgettable weekend of learning, bonding, and creating happiness at the beautiful DeSales University Main Campus.
+We cordially invite all sisters in recovery to join us for a joyful weekend exploring the WFS New Life Program as we celebrate this year's theme: Envision it!
+You won't want to miss it as 4C women from around the globe gather for this unforgettable weekend of learning, bonding, and creating happiness at the beautiful Hamline University campus in St. Paul, MN.

 New Life Knowledge

-Deepen your understanding of the Women for Sobriety philosophy and other related recovery topics through four full-group sessions, three breakout periods, and traditional WFS meetings throughout.
-This year's theme directly relates to the New Life Program fourth Level of Recovery.
+Deepen your understanding of the Women for Sobriety philosophy, New Life Program, and other related recovery topics through general sessions, breakout periods, and traditional WFS meetings throughout.

 Registration fees cover all meals and activities from Friday dinner at 5:30 pm to Sunday lunch at noon.
-Stay on campus in the dorms, then take a short stroll across campus to enjoy catered meals and conference activities.
-We have increased the value even more by adding the new Legacy Lounge and other informal fun activities on Thursday and Friday during the day, in addition to a dinnertime Pizza Party and WFS Meeting on Thursday night.
+Stay with us in a residence hall or campus apartment, then take a short stroll across campus to enjoy meals and conference activities.

 Who Should Attend